PattyHarris/Bootcamp-Week13-digital-downloads/README.md

 4. Pass 'product' as a prop to 'Product'.
 5. Check the session and setup as usual.
 As in the last tutorial, 'next' has been updated such that in the code where we redirect to '/setup', we also need to return a null page (whereas before, we just continued on).
 6. The endpoint handler is 'api/edit'.

+## Create the Frontend

+1. Here we will focus on the single product page, and the list of products in the user profile.
+Those 2 are interlinked, from the profile you can navigate to a single product, and vice versa.
+2. Add a “View” link into the dashboard so we can see how products look in the frontend, e.g. what regular users see - the link will point to the URL '/product/<ID>'.
+3. Add the link to 'pages/dashboard/index.js'.
+4. Create the file 'pages/product/[id].js' for the new 'View' page.
+In this page we link to '/profile/<USER ID>' - so we also need to create the page '/pages/profile/[id].js'.
+This page shows the list of products sold by this user.
+5. The new profile page needs 'getUser' - add that to data.js.
+We could also refactor how products are returned in the Profile page - since getUser returns the list of products, getServerSideProps doesn't really need to call 'getProducts'.
+Then, when iterating over the products, you would use 'user.products' and 'user.products.map...'.
+Remove 'products' from the props returned from 'getServerSideProps' and as input into Profile....